 See the Tinkertown Museum Miniature Scenes

-What Ross is most known for are his miniature scenes.
-From circus scenes to this Indian silversmith scene, the details, all hand-made, are amazing.
-Make sure you press the buttons and enjoy the moving parts.
+Ross Ward is most known for his miniature scenes.
+From circus scenes to this Indian silversmith scene, the details, all hand-crafted, are amazing.
+Make sure to press the buttons and enjoy the moving parts.

 In this day and age of video games and computer-generated special effects, it is refreshing to take a step back and time and enjoy the hand-built miniature scenes, the circus music, and the small moving details.
 See his miniature scenes in the Tinkertown Museum.Continue to 9 of 9 below.